chauff/cse1500-web-transcripts/_lectures/css.md

 Any CSS module developed after CSS2.1 can be considered as CSS3.
 There will not be a monolithic CSS4, instead the different modules of the CSS specification will each continue to develop at their own pace.

-Be aware, that it is not possible to make use of the very latest CSS features and to expect them to work across all major browsers.
-Instead, which features to use should be based on:

-- the intended user base (will tell us something about the most popular browsers in use);
-- the mode of usage (smartphone vs. touch screen vs ...);
-- the type of web application (are 3D animations necessary, etc.).

-When building web applications that should work across a range of browsers (old and new), you will often come across the terms **shims**, **fallbacks** and **polyfills**.
-These are all terms used to provide HTML5 (which includes CSS3) functionalities in browsers that do not natively support them.

 ## Take-aways of the required reading

 Having worked through the required reading, you should be able to style HTML elements with CSS.

-You have also learned about three types of style sheets:

-- the browser's style sheet;
-- the author's style sheet;
-- the user's style sheet.

-The user's style sheet overrides the other two and the author's style sheet overrides the browser's.

 Style sheets are processed in order: later declarations override earlier ones if they are on the same or a higher specificity level.

 You know that the following code snippet shows a **CSS rule** :point_down::